Hi, what do you want to do?

 Inheritance in Maize

-Students use mutant corn ears to investigate inheritance patterns.
+High schoolers use mutant corn ears to investigate inheritance patterns.
 In this inheritance lesson plan, students count the number of corn kernels of each phenotype in mutant and wild type ears of corn.
-Students calculate the ratio of...
+High schoolers calculate the...

 Curated OER